netcodedev/netcodedev/README.md

 # Hi there 👋 I'm Ben
 ### ✌🏻 Loving father, coder, human

-- 🔭 I’m currently working on a a project for bachelor degree
+- 🔭 I’m currently working on c-auth, an authentication service
 - 🌱 I’m currently learning svelte(kit) and surrealdb to create more awesome fullstack applications
-- 🥅 My Goal for 2023 is to publish an app
+- 🥅 My Goal for 2023 is to stabilize my applications

 ## 🛠️ My Languages and Tools: